wang-h/Hieralign/README.md

+Hieralign
-Hieralign- Word Alignment using Hierarchial Sub-sentential Alignment method with various IBM1 models
+Word Alignment using Hierarchial Sub-sentential Alignment method with various IBM1 models
 ==========

 `Hieralign` is yet another word alignment tool simple, fast and unsupervised, it has been implemented with